Einstein-Yang-Mills fields in conformally compact manifolds: Einstein-Yang-Mills fields

 where

 is the {\em Einstein tensor} of $g$.
 Here, ${\rm Ric}$ and ${\rm R}$ stand for the Ricci tensor and the scalar curvature, respectively.
 As a consequence, the {\em Bianchi map}

 satisfies

 We now turn to the Yang-Mills side of the theory.
-Let $P$ be a principal bundle over $M$ with structural group $L$, a compact Lie group.
-Thus, we may endow the Lie algebra $\mathfrak l$ of $L$ with a fixed ${\rm Ad}$-invariant inner product $q$.
+Let $P$ be a principal bundle over $M$ with structural group $L$, a compact Lie group whose Lie algebra $\mathfrak l$ is endowed with a fixed ${\rm Ad}$-invariant inner product $q$.
 One has a natural Lie algebra homomorphism $\mathfrak l\to \mathcal X(P)$, $X\mapsto X^*$, and composing this with evaluation at $p\in P$ yields an identification

 the vertical subspace at $p$.
 Here, $\pi:P\to M$ is the natural projection.
 A {\em connection} on $P$ is just an equivariant way of algebraically complementing the vertical distribution $V$, so that $T_pP=V_p\oplus H_p$ for some horizontal distribution $H$.
 Equivalently we can think of a connection as a $\mathfrak l$-valued $1$-form $\omega$ on $P$ satisfying $\ker \omega_p=H_p$, $\omega_p(X^*_p)=X$ and $R_l^* \omega= {\rm Ad}_{l^{-1}}\omega$, $l\in L$, where $R$ stands for the right $L$-action.